kevinyswong/kevinyswong.github.io/index.md

 days but I don't think it's inherently racist to talk about race and its practical consequences, from both perspectives: the white's and the person of color's.
 There are very real issues that have to be addressed.
-The recent rise of neo-Nazies, conspiracy theories, and white supremacism are not possible under a well-functioning democracy.
+The recent rise of neo-Nazies, conspiracy theories, and white supremacism is not possible under a well-functioning democracy.
 It only happens when people are insecure and under threat, and this threat stems from 1) poor white folks who feel the country has forgotten them and 2) the rapid demographic changes are altering the country's